Cambridge-Hands-On-Science/Experiments/Experiments/Maths/Projective Dobble.md

 **The maths of Dobble** - Introduction to axiomatic maths and projective geometry via the card game Dobble.
 Learn how to make your own Dobble decks by constructing the "axioms of Dobble" from the rules, then developing methods to build these.

-Last initially checked on 2025-01-26 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on 2025-02-08 by Chiara Delpiano-Cordeiro (cd796@cam.ac.uk)
+Last initially checked on 2026-01-11 by Henry Warburton (hw653@cam.ac.uk) and double-checked on

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->